alive4ever/android_device_cross77_3776/INITRDINFO.md

 ## Splitting the boot image

-To split iniramfs from the kernel, you need an utility such as `abootimg` or `unmkbootimg` or `split_boot`.
+To split iniramfs from the boot image, you need an utility such as `abootimg` or `unmkbootimg` or `split_boot`.
 I recommend using `abootimg` since it's available in the Debian and Ubuntu package repository.
 In addition to those programs, you can use `unpackbootimg`